SathishitHubaccount/-Window-Lock/README.md

 # -Window-Lock
 **Window Lock** is a Python script that locks and unlocks folders on Windows using `icacls`, restricting access until a password is entered.
 It also adds a right-click menu option for quick folder security.

+# To use these option first add the option to the windows by running the lock.reg file
+  Then you can see a option in your folder menu to lock and unlock You can change the password in the floder_lock.py file

 # Window Lock